ansible/dci-partner-ansible/overview.md

 Partner to create a CentOS 7 or RHEL7 node within their lab environment.

 * Firewall to allow outgoing access to `distributed-ci.io`, incoming access is not required
-* Install [dci-agent role ](https://github.com/newswangerd/ansible-dci-roles) which will enable EPEL
+* Install [dci-agent-setup role ](https://github.com/ansible/dci-partner-ansible/tree/master/dci-agent-setup/) which will enable EPEL
 * Install and adapt (dci-partner-ansible)[https://github.com/ansible/dci-partner-ansible] to the partner's needs
 * Schedule the jobs to run periodically from the dciagent node